An Announcement of the Grants Competition

 There is a two-step application process:

-- Submission of a brief Letter of Interest with budget outline (Letter of Interest Guidelines)
+- Submission of a brief Letter of Interest with budget on-line form (Letter of Interest Guidelines)

-- Submission of a full proposal, if requested, using the Full Proposal (Guidelines and Format)
+- Submission of a full proposal, if requested, using the Full Proposal on-line form (Forthcoming)

 Funds will be awarded in two installments: half of the award after a contract is signed, with the second payment half to be made upon receipt and approval of the five-month Summary of Activities report.